typeshed-internal/stub_uploader/SECURITY.md

 organization and not the [python](https://github.com/python) or [psf](https://github.com/psf) organizations, like typeshed is.

-Typeshed maintainers without commit right are still considered maintainers of the stub uploader and are encouraged to manage issues and send and review pull requests.
+Typeshed maintainers without commit rights are still considered maintainers of the stub uploader and are encouraged to manage issues and send and review pull requests.